Smart City Initiatives

 Leading examples of smart cities across the globe

-In 2011, Barcelona was one of the first European cities to implement data-driven, smart city technologies to improve its services.
-The city invested heavily in infrastructure, including an extensive Internet of Things (IoT) sensor network collecting data about transportation, energy, and air quality, over 500 km of fiber optic infrastructure, and an extensive Wi-Fi network.
+In 2011, Barcelona was one of the first European smart city initiatives to implement data-driven, smart city technologies to improve its services.
+The city invested heavily in infrastructure, including an extensive Internet of Things (IoT) sensor network collecting data about transportation, energy, and air quality, over 500 km of fiber-optic infrastructure, and an extensive Wi-Fi network.